heclak/community-a4e-c/README.md

 Note: The above does not apply to steam clients, they are still installed into: `C:\Users\username\Saved Games\DCS`

-_To assist JSGME users, we’ve included the “mods/aircraft/” folders in the zip.
+_To assist OvGME and JSGME users, we’ve included the “mods/aircraft/” folders in the zip.
 You can safely merge these folders with your DCS World user folder._

 ### Updating to the latest version